 Some people like to stay away from all kinds of meat for an effective 7 foods to avoid diet.
 If you choose to avoid meat, you don’t need to worry about not getting enough protein because you can still get this macro from plant-based foods.
 By eating things such as whole grains, legumes, nuts, and seeds, you will absorb all the important amino acids.
 These are the little components that are from proteins.

 If you take the example of soy protein, it contains all eight essential amino acids, just like meat.
-Soy and other plant-based proteins are healthy alternatives which do not contain the high amounts of saturated fat that meat does.
-Reducing saturated fat and meat intake can have positive effects on cardiovascular health and reduce risk for certain types of cancer.
+Soy and other plant-based proteins are healthy alternatives that do not contain the high amounts of saturated fat that meat does.
+Reducing saturated fat and meat intake can have positive effects on cardiovascular health and reduce the risk for certain types of cancer.

 There is a lot of debate on whether humans should consume dairy or not.
 Many people argue that cow’s milk is designed for young cows, and not for humans.
 When milk is pasteurized, many of its nutrients are destroyed, and the remaining product can be quite problematic for some people’s digestive systems.